comp195/senior-project-spring-2023-medical-ai-disease-diagnostic-tool/README.md

 ## RoadMap

 ## License
-This project is licensed under the (we need to findout) License.
+This project is licensed under the University of the Pacific School of Engineering and Computer Science.

 ## Contact
 For any questions or feedback, please email us at [ to be add at later time ].